 Exploring Nebbiolo Through Four Historic Appellations

 What makes Nebbiolo particularly fascinating is how dramatically it changes depending on where it is grown.
+Altitude, exposure, soil composition, temperature variation, and harvest timing all influence its personality.

 Here is a guide to four of the most important expressions of Nebbiolo from Piemonte.